The Truth About Hormone Replacement Therapy (HRT): What Science Really Says

 Where should a woman start?

-The first step is understanding your symptoms and patterns.
+The first step is understanding what symptoms you're actually experiencing and what may be driving them.

 Knowledge is power.